Mandy Yachad

 In hockey, Yachad played at least 21 Test matches, and also represented his country at indoor hockey.

 He is an executive director at the Peregrine Group, joining in 1999.
 Prior to this, he was a Law partner at Werksmans Attorneys, practicing commercial law; he was with the firm for 14 years, nine as a partner.
 He holds a BComm and LLB, both from the University of the Witwatersrand.

 He played one ODI for South Africa in 1991 against india and score 31 runs.

 His son, Shaul, closely follows in his footsteps having played and captained the SA Maccabi Junior Cricket team at the 2009 Maccabi Games, bringing home gold with his team.
 Shaul was also voted fielder of the tournament.

-His youngest son Ariel, played for Melbourne based Lordo Leggies at Oakleigh Cricket club in Victoria, Australia, in addition to featuring as the leading run scorer in YG Australia's renowned outdoor cricket competition.
-Ariel is a hard hitting wicket-keeper opening batsman, with many journalist comparing his natural hand eye coordination to the great Adam Gilchrist.
+His youngest son Ariel, played for Melbourne-based Lordo Leggies at Oakleigh Cricket club in Victoria, Australia, in addition to featuring as the leading run scorer in YG Australia's renowned outdoor cricket competition.